 - Providing you with a free initial consultation

-- Listening to the details of your situation to determine whether or not you have grounds for a lawsuit
+- Listening to the details of your situation to determine whether you have grounds for a lawsuit

 - Consulting with expert witnesses, such as medical professionals, to gain further insight into your ranitidine usage and health condition